Project GO for ROTC Students

 - Attend at least 2 cultural events related to the language/culture of interest during the academic year

-- Prepare for an all-expense paid 8-week overseas program in Russia, Morocco or Turkey
+- Prepare for an all-expense paid 8-week overseas program in Russia or Morocco

 Department of Slavic and Eurasian Studies